-3.3 RL Committee Register of Interests - form to be completed

-Nam ne: Prim nary employment type and company (e.g. agronomist, A.N.
-Agronomy PLC): Pers sonal Interests: 1 Consultancies and/or direct employment: Any consultancy, other employment, partnership, directorship or position of work for a relevant company or relevant body held by you or a close family member and which attracts regular or occasional payments in cash, recognition in any other form, or other benefit.
-2 Fee paid work: Any commissioned or fee-paid work for which you or a close family member are paid in cash or kind by a relevant company or other relevant body.
-3 Shareholdings: Any shareholding or other beneficial interest in relevant company shares that you or a close family member have (this does not include shareholdings through unit trusts or similar arrangements where you have no influence on financial management of the shares).
-4 Clubs and other organisations: Any membership role or affiliation that you or a close family member has to clubs or organisations with an interest or involvement in the work of the AHDB Recommended Lists.
+3.3 RL Committee Register of Interests - form to be completed e: Primary employment type and company (e.g. agronomist, A.N.
+Agronomy PLC): Personal Interests: Consultancies and/or direct employment: Any consultancy, other employment, partnership, directorship or position of work for a relevant company or relevant body ļ held by you or a close family member and which attracts regular or occasional payments in cash, recognition in any other form, or other benefit.
+Fee paid work: Any commissioned or fee-paid work for which you or a close family member are paid in cash or kind by a relevant company or other relevant body.
+Shareholdings: Any shareholding or other beneficial interest in relevant company shares that you or a close family member have (this does not include shareholdings through unit trusts or similar arrangements where you have no influence on financial management of the shares).
+Clubs and other organisations: Any membership role or affiliation that you or a close family member has to clubs or organisations with an interest or involvement in the work of the AHDB Recommended Lists. consultancies and/or direct employment: Any consultancy, other employment, partnership, directorship or position of work for a relevant company or relevant body held by you or a close family member and which attracts regular or occasional payments in cash, recognition in any other form, or other benefit.
+Fee paid work: Any commissioned or fee-paid work for which you or a close family member are paid in cash or kind by a relevant company or other relevant body.
+Shareholdings: Any shareholding or other beneficial interest in relevant company shares that you or a close family member have (this does not include shareholdings through unit trusts or similar arrangements where you have no influence on financial management of the shares).
+Clubs and other organisations: Any membership role or affiliation that you or a close family member has to clubs or organisations with an interest or involvement in

-Nor n-personal interests: 6 Fellowships: Any fellowship that you or a close family member holds, and which is endowed by a relevant company or other relevant body.
-7 Indirect support: Any payment or other form of support or sponsorship from arelevant company or other relevant body that benefits an organisation in which you ora close family member has an interest (for example, a grant or sponsorship of anacademic post).
+Non Non-personal interests: 6 Fellowships: Any fellowship that you or a close family member holds, and which is endowed by a relevant company or other relevant body.
+7 Indirect support: Any payment or other form of support or sponsorship from a relevant company or other relevant body that benefits an organisation in which you or a close family member has an interest (for example, a grant or sponsorship of an academic post).
 8 Trusteeships: Any investment in a relevant company held by a charity for which you or a close family member is a Trustee.
 9 Any other personal or non-personal interests: which might influence judgement in the exercise duties relating to the functioning of the Recommended Lists Program or which could be perceived (by a reasonable member of the public) to do so.